 More severe forms of acne

 In terms of severity, papules and pustules are rivalled only by nodules and cysts.
 Nodules are large, often painful lumps that sit deeper in the skin, whilst cysts are characterised by a distressingly large appearance and are usually filled with pus.
-It’s these forms of acne that can often lead to acne scarring in later life – a further confidence blow to those with the misfortune of suffering from the most extreme form of this condition.
+It’s these forms of acne, that can often lead to symptoms of acne scarring in later life – a further confidence blow to those with the misfortune of suffering from the most extreme form of this condition.